-However, as many out there can attest the work up of these patients is often negative.
+However, as many out there can attest, the workup of these patients is often negative.
 Why is that?
-The answer lies in what I believe to be the underlying cause of this chronic pain/headache which is a traction (i.e. stretch) injury to the occipital nerves.
-Even with high resolution MRIs (see previous post on why the MRI may be negative), the relatively small occipital nerves (greater, lesser and third) are hard to image accurately.
+The answer lies in what I believe to be the underlying cause of this chronic pain/headache which is a traction (i.e., stretch) injury to the occipital nerves.
+Even with high resolution MRIs (see previous post on – THE MRI WAS NEGATIVE… NOW WHAT?!? – Peled Migraine (peledmigrainesurgery.com), the relatively small occipital nerves (greater, lesser and third) are hard to image accurately.
 Therefore, a negative MRI may rule out an injury to the nuchal ligaments, bones, and/or muscles, but it cannot rule out a small tear to an already tiny nerve(s).
-Moreover, since the above-mentioned occipital nerves are purely sensory (i.e. they don’t move any muscles, only provide sensation to the scalp and back of the ears), the primary symptoms tend to be pain which cannot be objectively measured with a CT scan/MRI or blood test.
-Since many practitioners don’t recognize the impact of a traction injury to these sensory nerves, management is often empirical.
+Moreover, since the above-mentioned occipital nerves are purely sensory (i.e., they do not move any muscles, only provide sensation to the scalp and back of the ears), the primary symptoms tend to be pain which cannot be objectively measured with a CT scan/MRI or blood test.
+Since many practitioners do not recognize the impact of a traction injury to these sensory nerves, management is often empirical.

 Find out more about treating your migraine symptoms by contacting us HERE.